Calories Burned Jump Rope in Los Angeles, CA

 = ~29.6 lbs of fat

 *Based on the widely used estimate that 1 lb of body fat = ~3,500 calories.
 Actual weight loss depends on diet, metabolism, and other factors.
-Climate adjustment of 0% applied for Los Angeles.
+The 0% climate adjustment for Los Angeles is a planning estimate, not a guarantee.

 Jump Rope Tips for Los Angeles's Climate